The GW Chronicle is entirely student-led, with everyone from our team of editors to our newest journalists contributing articles to the paper.

 Alexandra is vastly interested in the medical field, as she aspires to study medicine and attend dental school.

-Along with her interest in medicine, she is also interested in politics.
-Within GWUOHS, Alexandra founded the GW Debate Club and holds the position of president.
+Along with her passions in medicine, Alexandra is also interested in politics.
+Within GWUOHS, Alexandra founded one of the first online competitive debate teams, GW Debate, and holds the position of president.
 Aside from her academic interests, she also has a strong passion for figure skating.
 Alexandra has been a competitive figure skater for nine years.
 She is a South Atlantic Regional finalist.
 During her years as a journalist, Alexandra has interviewed members of congress, senators, and state officials.
 Through her writing, she strives to make a positive difference in the world.

 Email me: firstname.lastname@example.org